 Letting a single room

 There are two reasons why you should not.
-In the first place, most of the obligations of a landlord also apply to a licensor - so there is no escape there.
+In the first place, most of the obligations of a landlord also apply to a licensor.
 Secondly, single people are likely to be young and the personal circumstances of a young, single person are likely to be more flexible, fluid and uncertain than those of someone older.
-That means a student who finds himself with nowhere to go at the end of his tenancy term is more likely to claim that he has a tenancy and that, accordingly, the landlord cannot evict him.
+That means a student who finds himself with nowhere to go at the end of his term is more likely to claim that he has a tenancy and that, accordingly, the landlord cannot evict him.
 The moral for a landlord is: always use an AST.

 We offer alternative agreements for letting a single room: one is explicitly for students and the other for anyone else.